mohamedabdul9977/Code-Challenge-1/README.md

 - The program calculates the fare using the formula:
   `totalFare = baseFare + (distanceInKm * chargePerKm)`
 - The results are printed to the browser console in a friendly tone.

+# Challenge 3: Simplified Mobile Money Transaction Fee Estimator

+This is a simple JavaScript program that estimates the transaction fee for sending money, based on a simplified fee structure.

+## Problem Statement

+The goal is to help users understand how much they will be charged for a money transfer, and the total amount debited from their account.

+## Simplified Fee Structure

+- Basic transaction fee is **1.5%** of the amount being sent.
+- The **minimum fee** is **KES 10**.
+- The **maximum fee** is **KES 70**.

+## Features

+- Prompts the user to enter the amount of money they wish to send.
+- Calculates the correct transaction fee based on rules above.
+- Outputs the transaction fee and total amount to be debited in a clean format.